 Technology in Legal Education for New Zealand: Today and into the Future

-Project leader: Wayne Rumbles (Te Piringa – Faculty of Law, University of Waikato), with the support of NZ Law Deans and Academics
+Project leader: Associate Professor Wayne Rumbles (Dean of Law Te Piringa – Faculty of Law, University of Waikato), with the support of NZ Law Deans and Academics

 Anticipated completion: March 2021